amitxv/PC-Tuning/docs/post-install.md

 - Enable Message Signaled Interrupts on all devices that support it

-    - You will BSOD if you enable MSIs for the stock Windows 7 SATA driver which you should have already updated as mentioned in the [Install Drivers](#install-drivers) section
+    - You will get a BSOD if you enable MSIs for the stock Windows 7 SATA driver which you should have already updated as mentioned in the [Install Drivers](#install-drivers) section

 - Be careful as to what you choose to prioritize.
 As an example, an I/O bound application may suffer a performance loss including an open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
 For this reason, you can set all devices to undefined/normal priority

 - Restart your PC, you can verify whether a device is utilizing MSIs by checking if it has a negative IRQ in MSI Utility

-- Although this carried out in the [Physical Setup](/docs/physical-setup.md) section, confirm that there is no IRQ sharing on your system by typing ``msinfo32`` in ``Win+R`` then navigating to the ``Conflicts/Sharing`` section
+- Although this was carried out in the [Physical Setup](/docs/physical-setup.md) section, confirm that there is no IRQ sharing on your system by typing ``msinfo32`` in `Win+R` and then navigating to the ``Conflicts/Sharing`` section

     - If ``System timer`` and ``High precision event timer`` are sharing IRQ 0, See the [Configure Services and Drivers](#configure-services-and-drivers) section for a solution

 ## Per-CPU Scheduling

 Windows schedules interrupts, DPCs, threads and more on CPU 0 for several modules and processes by default.
 In any case, scheduling many tasks on a single CPU will have adverse effects including additional overhead and increased jitter due to them competing for CPU time.
-To alleviate this, users can configure affinities and other policies to isolate given modules from user and kernel-level disturbances such servicing time-sensitive modules on other underutilized CPUs instead of clumping everything on a single CPU.
+To alleviate this, users can configure affinities and other policies to isolate given modules from user and kernel-level disturbances such as servicing time-sensitive modules on other underutilized CPUs instead of clumping everything on a single CPU.

 - Use the xperf DPC/ISR report to analyze which CPUs kernel-mode modules are being serviced on.
 You can not manage affinities if you do not know what is running and which CPU(s) they are running on, the same applies to user-mode threads.
-Additionally verify whether interrupt affinity policies are performing as expected by analyzing per-CPU usage for the module in question while the device is busy
+Additionally, verify whether interrupt affinity policies are performing as expected by analyzing per-CPU usage for the module in question while the device is busy

     - See [bin/scripts/xperf-dpcisr.bat](/bin/scripts/xperf-dpcisr.bat)

-- Ensure that the [corresponding DPC for an ISR are processed on the same CPU](/media/isr-dpc-same-core.png).
-Additional overhead can be introduced if they are processed on different CPUs due to increased inter-processor communication and interfering with cache coherence.
+- Ensure that the [corresponding DPC for an ISR is processed on the same CPU](/media/isr-dpc-same-core.png).
+Additional overhead can be introduced if they are processed on different CPUs due to increased inter-processor communication and interference with cache coherence.
 This is usually not a problem with MSI-X devices

 - Use [Microsoft Interrupt Affinity Tool](https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool) or [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy) to configure driver affinities.
-The device can be identified by cross-checking the ``Location`` in the ``Properties -> General`` section of a device in device manager
+The device can be identified by cross-checking the ``Location`` in the ``Properties -> General`` section of a device in the Device Manager

 ### XHCI Controller

 [Mouse Tester](https://github.com/amitxv/MouseTester) can be used to compare polling variation with the XHCI controller assigned to different CPUs.
-Ideally this should be benchmarked under load as idle benchmarks may be misleading
+Ideally, this should be benchmarked under load as idle benchmarks may be misleading

 ### GPU and DirectX Graphics Kernel

-[AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) can be used to benchmark the most performant CPUs that the GPU related modules are assigned to
+[AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) can be used to benchmark the most performant CPUs that the GPU-related modules are assigned to

 ### Network Interface Card

 [The NIC must support MSI-X for RSS to function properly](https://www.reddit.com/r/intel/comments/9uc03d/the_i219v_nic_on_your_new_z390_motherboard_and).
 In most cases, RSS base CPU is enough to migrate DPCs and ISRs for the NIC driver which eliminates the need for an interrupt affinity policy.
 However, if you are having trouble migrating either to other CPUs, try configuring both simultaneously.

 The command below can be used to configure RSS base CPU.
 Ensure to change the driver key to the one that corresponds to the correct NIC.
-Keep in mind that the amount of RSS queues determine the amount of consecutive CPUs ``ndis.sys`` is scheduled on.
+Keep in mind that the amount of RSS queues determines the amount of consecutive CPUs ``ndis.sys`` is scheduled on.
 For example, the driver will be scheduled on CPU 2/3/4/5 (2/4/6/8 with HT/SMT enabled) if RSS base CPU is set to 2 along with 4 RSS queues configured.

 - See [How many RSS Queues do you need?](research.md#how-many-rss-queues-do-you-need)

-- See [media/find-driver-key-example.png](/media/find-driver-key-example.png) to obtain the correct driver key in device manager
+- See [media/find-driver-key-example.png](/media/find-driver-key-example.png) to obtain the correct driver key in Device Manager

     ```bat
     reg add "HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e972-e325-11ce-bfc1-08002be10318}\0000" /v "*RssBaseProcNumber" /t REG_SZ /d "2" /f